Updated 3rd December 2016

 The Bosch ISIO can be converted from a grass shear to a small shrub trimmer in seconds and is surprisingly efficient.

-I also like the drop in charger base and metal tin that the tool comes in.
 Running time is very good thanks to the Li-ion batteries and I get 20 minutes use which included some woody shrub material.
 The softer the material you cut the longer the battery will last between re-charges.

 The Bosch ISIO is available as a grass trimmer and/or a shrub trimmer.
 There is also a kit that includes both blades which is very good value and known as the "Bosch ISIO shape and edge kit"